SummaSolutions/cart-magento2/README.md

 **Installments calculator**

-This feature adds an instalment calculator into the Magento pages.
+This feature allows to add an installment calculator within Magento pages.
-It can be enabled/disabled from the add-on configuration.
+It can be enabled/disabled from the Magento admin panel.
-The calculator can be visualized in product page, in the cart page, or in both pages.
+The calculator can be visualized within product, cart, or both pages.
 The customer can use the intallment calculator to see the financing options available and the final amount to be paid.

 <a name="composer_installation"></a>